-The Echo Show is basically an Echo speaker, but with a display and a camera, and the latest model ups the ante, especially in terms of the beefier sound and larger screen than the original.
+The Echo Show 8 is basically an Echo speaker, but with a display and a camera, and we're fans of this 8-inch variant, although other sizes are available.
+It ups the ante on previous versions, especially in terms of the beefier sound.
 It's super for a kitchen or communal space.
 If you prefer Google Assistant voice control over Alexa, however, there's always Google's Home Hub rival.
-Yes, it lacks a camera, but it is absent of any unwanted video calls/privacy issues.
+Yes, it lacks a camera, but it is absent of any unwanted video calls/privacy issues

-If you want to get your mom a smart speaker but don't want to spend a tonne, go with Amazon's Echo Dot.
+If you want to get your mom a smart speaker but don't want to spend a tonne, go with Amazon's Echo Dot with Clock (the older, smaller version is best in our opinion).
 It's super inexpensive and an easy access point for Alexa's skills and voice control, whether as a first Echo device, or an expansion in a growing system.
+The LED display is a bonus for at-a-glance information.
 Again, if you prefer Google Assistant over Alexa, then just go with Google's Home Mini instead.
 It's just as compact and it offers smart home device control as well.

-For audiophiles after a smart speaker that delivers excellent sound quality for its size, a great design, and fantastic integrated Alexa voice control, as well as the option of Google Assistant starting in May 2019, the Sonos One won't disappoint.
+For audiophiles after a smart speaker that delivers excellent sound quality for its size, a great design, and fantastic integrated Alexa voice control, as well as the option of Google Assistant, the Sonos One won't disappoint.
 But it is by Sonos, so it is on the pricier side.

 AirPods have become omnipotent with commuters across the globe.
-And the latest model is identical in design to the original AirPods, with the same simple white design.
-While the headline announcement is a wireless charging case, the real winner for the second-generation AirPods is the better managed battery that delivers a noticeable improvement in talk time between charges.
+And the latest model is sure to be a hit too, with the same simple white design augmented by in-ear buds and active noise cancellation.
+You also get a wireless charging case, and good battery life to go with it.
 They also offer offer "Hey Siri" voice control.

-PopSockets have exploded in popularity over the past year or two in both the US.
+PopSockets are huge.
 It's a simple enough idea: The Original PopSocket sticks flat to your phone, and then it can be popped out whenever you need it.
 It is best used as a grip for when you want to take the perfect selfie, or as a stand for when you want to read or watch something, hands-free.
 Part of the appeal, too, is the endless custom choices available.